joinpursuit/Pursuit-Core-iOS/units/unit05/lesson-12-core-data/README.md

 </br>

-2. Create a new Data Model file
+2. Create a new Data Model file.
+File -> New -> File (Select **Data Model** below the Core Data heading)
-3. Make sure the NSPersistentContainer name matches the newly created Data Model file
+3. Make sure the NSPersistentContainer name matches the newly created Data Model file. e.g if your Data Model file is called Company.xcdatamodeld then the name should be "Company".